HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity from http://hl7.org/fhir/ValueSet/distance-units
   ```

-* Examples involving replacement of an existing value:
+* How incorrectly ordering rules can lead to unexpected loss of a previously assigned value:

   ```
   * valueQuantity.unit = "millimeters"
   * valueQuantity = 55.0 'mm'
-  //

   // Result (because the second rule replaces the entire existing value):
   //   valueQuantity.value is 55.0
   //   valueQuantity.system is UCUM
   //   valueQuantity.code is mm
-  //   valueQuantity.unit does not exist
+  //   !!! valueQuantity.unit does not exist !!!
   ```

+* The correct way to approach the previous example:

   ```
   * valueQuantity = 55.0 'mm'
   * valueQuantity.unit = "millimeters"
-  //

   // Result (because the second rule only affects the unit element):
   //   valueQuantity.value is 55.0
   //   valueQuantity.system is UCUM